General Information Regarding Criminal Law

 Our Criminal Practice

-Ms. Prince is also a skilled and experienced appellate attorney who has won numerous successful criminal appeals for her clients.
+Our criminal attorneys are also skilled and experienced in both civil and criminal appeals who have won numerous successful criminal appeals for their clients.
 Contact us today for a free consultation regarding your case, and what we can do to help you.

-Experienced Solano County Criminal Defense Attorney Leslie Prince handles criminal matters in Solano, Napa and Contra Costa Counties.
+Experienced Solano County Criminal Defense Attorneys Leslie Prince & Esther Wilch handle criminal matters in Solano, Napa and Contra Costa Counties, and criminal and civil appeals throughout California.